uit-no/hpc-doc/applications/sw_guides.rst

 ------------------

-For a general explanation on how to make an application available for use, the module system, and information about changes in application software see :ref:`applications`.
+For a general explanation on how to make an application available for use, the module system, and information about changes in application software see :ref:`module_scheme`.

 ..
 A list of software that is installed on stallo can be found in :ref:`sw_list`.